hwidmann/B2FIND-Training/00-install-jOAI.md

 ```

 ### 3. Install tomcat
-In the INSTALL.txt of teh joi package above it is recommended to download
+In the INSTALL.txt of the joi package above it is recommended to download
 the Tomcat server container from http://tomcat.apache.org/ .
 But in most cases (and in case of Ubuntu version 12 and greater) you can use the pre-installed Tomcat package.
 The current version of tomcat is 7, but joai runs as well within tomcat6.